Dalgona/serum-site/pages/docs/includes.md

 </nav>
 ```

-You can now "include" this includable template in other templates, such as
+You can now include this template in other templates, such as
 `templates/base.html.eex`, by using `include/1` template helper macro.

 ```